-Skeletal muscle is composed of approximately 90% muscle fibers, along with adipose, connective, nervous, and vascular tissue (Listrat et al. 2016).
 Cultivated meat research focuses primarily on muscle fibers and fat cells.
-However, the other cell types in muscle serve important functions that are potentially underappreciated in their relevance to cultivated meat.
-In the context of a whole animal, muscle tissue does not exist in isolation.
-For example, organs such as the liver process waste products and synthesize growth factors and other beneficial compounds.
-Research into co-culture methods with various support cells could solve a variety of challenges on the road to developing affordable, high-quality cultivated meat.
+However, other cell types serve functions that are often under appreciated in their relevance to cultivated meat.
+Co-culture methods with various support cells could solve a variety of challenges on the road to developing affordable, high-quality cultivated meat.